yonasBSD/forgejo/docs/unsure-where-to-put/adr-activity-for-star.md

 ## Context

-While implementing the star activity we have to take several decissions which will impcat all other activities.
-Due to this relevance we will discuss decission with as many federation contributors as posible.
+While implementing the star activity we have to take several decisions which will impact all other activities.
+Due to this relevance we will discuss decision with as many federation contributors as possible.

 ## Decision